dngvbngc/cayman-gazettes-scraper/README.md

 3. New year after 2025: Add year ID in `years_id` dictionary in `scrape.py`.

+## How to improve the site

+1. Faster search: Use regex to create a company corpus for each year, search the company corpus.

 ## How to run the local application

 1. Fork the repository